 The mission of OCRPL is to equip religious communities, particularly in the non-western world, in their Public Witness through research in public policy and its relation to religion and through training in research, advocacy and engagement in the public sphere.

-OCRPL began its life in 2001 as The Institute for Strategic Initiatives based in Washington.
-D.C.
-USA.
-It brought under one research institution work in the area of Christian Faith and Public Life done by the network of International Fellowship of Evangelical Mission Theologians (INFEMIT) from 1980.
+OCRPL began its life in 2001 as The Institute for Strategic Initiatives based in Washington, D.C. in the USA.
+It brought under one research institution work in the area of Christian faith and public life undertaken by the network of International Fellowship of Evangelical Mission Theologians (INFEMIT) from 1980.

-The areas of study, research and training included the 10 year study on Christian Faith and Economics (1987-96), studies in Faith and Modernity (1992-1996), a global research programme on Evangelicals and Democracy (1997-2001), a study and training programme for Journalists on reporting religion (2001-2005) and several others
+The areas of study, research and training included a ten-year study on Christian Faith and Economics (1987-96), studies in Faith and Modernity (1992-1996), a global research programme on Evangelicals and Democracy (1997-2001), a study and training programme for journalists on reporting religion (2001-2005) and several others.

-In 2005, the Institute moved to Oxford and was renamed as the Oxford Centre for Religion and Public Life.
-It became a Charity in 2010.
+In 2005, the institute moved to Oxford in the UK and was renamed the Oxford Centre for Religion and Public Life.
+It became a registered charity in 2010.

 - Religion, marriage and family

 - Religion and public education